 The Reference Desk, located on the second floor of the library, is always staffed by professional librarians who can help you and your students.

-The branch, Children’s, and Young Adult librarians work in tandem with Beverly school librarians to create the annual lists of summer reading titles for the Beverly Public Schools.
+The branch, Children’s, and Teen librarians work in tandem with Beverly school librarians to create the annual lists of summer reading titles for the Beverly Public Schools.
 The library provides limited copies of the mandatory general summer reading list books.
 All required reading lists are posted on our website.
 Additionally, we maintain many titles from past summer reading lists and the entire sets may be borrowed to support your classroom.
 Click here for the list of these books.

 Teachers that wish to maintain separate personal and school accounts may apply for “school” library cards.
 Each teacher may have their own school card.
 However, while these cards are under the school name, teachers are ultimately responsible for the items borrowed on the cards.